 Brilliant is best for students who are self-starters and catch on to new concepts easily.
 You may want to assign Brilliant's problems primarily for at-home practice, or challenge high-achieving kids to complete problems for extra credit.
 You can also encourage students to explore topics that you don't have time to cover in class.
-When you create your own account, you'll be able to post specific problems for your students; you can use hashtags to mark which ones you'd like them to complete.
-Encourage kids to post their own questions to the community or share interesting problems they find on Brilliant with the class.
-Encourage your students also to check out the helpful built-in wiki section, which offers succinct descriptions of ideas like Parallel Lines, the Law of Cosines, and Uniform Circular Motion accompanied by a few examples.
-Brilliant could be improved by adding a teacher dashboard to easily track student progress, however.
+Because of its lower number of practice problems, though, students who need a lot of repetition may need additional outside material.
+Encourage your students to check out the helpful built-in wiki, which offers descriptions of ideas such as the Law of Cosines, Bubble Sort, and Uniform Circular Motion, each accompanied by a few examples.